Meet the Team

 My goal is to provide a safe and supportive environment to assist you in creating change to live a quality life.
 I bring not only knowledge but compassion and heart to my work.

-• Sarah Wright, Licensed Clinical Social Worker/Therapist/Mentor, MA, LCSW
+Sarah Wright, Licensed Clinical Social Worker/Therapist/Supervisor, MA, LCSW

 Works with: Children, Adolescent, Young Adults, Parenting & Family